 National African-American History Month began in 1926 when Carter G. Woodson and the Association for the Study of African-American Life and History founded Negro History Week.
 The observation was expanded to a month in February 1976 with a declaration by President Gerald Ford.

 So let’s talk genealogy.
 Those researching African-American ancestors often face a brick wall at slavery.
-These keys from Family Tree Magazine contributing editor Sunny Jane Morton are important to give yourself yourself the best possible chance to find your family:
+These keys are a way to give yourself yourself the best possible chance to find your family:

 1. African-American genealogy is not impossible.

 Tracing relatives in slavery is difficult due to the scarcity of historical records naming slaves.
 But with persistence, many African-American genealogists have been able to identify their enslaved ancestors.